Why Estate Planning After Divorce is a Must

 Neither estate planning nor divorce is a fun topic.
 But when addressing one, you need to acknowledge the other to ensure you're protecting yourself and your loved ones.

-One of the most important things you can do post-divorce is creating or updating the essential estate planning documents - advance health care directive (living will/medical power of attorney), financial power of attorney, and a last will and testament.
+One of the most important things you can do post-divorce is create or update the essential estate planning documents - advance health care directive (living will/medical power of attorney), financial power of attorney, and a last will and testament.
 And consider a trust if you have minor children or a complex estate.

 Finally, someday you may find yourself entering marriage again.
 At that time, it will be beneficial to consider adding a prenuptial agreement to your estate plan.
 Prenups can be especially helpful when you and your new spouse have children from prior relationships to ensure all parties are protected.